Friday, July 21, 2017

 First impressions

-There are so many different boot sector programs that add cool fx onto a floppy.
-This helps to prevent virus infections but we all love the dazzling effects and some are technically amazing!
-Bootblock by The Fingerbobs is one of my favourites programs that writes a number of boot sectors and the one above is Bladerunners.
-Which is ace!!
+There are many different boot sector programs to add cool FX to a floppy.
+This helps prevent virus infections, but we all love the dazzling effects!
+Some are technically amazing!
+Bootblock by The Fingerbobs is one of my favourite programs that writes a number of boot sectors, and the one above is Bladerunners!!

 Credits: Bootblock was coded by Oberje of Fingerbobs with music by Jochen Hippel.

-There are lots of great boot sectors to choose from and I love finding awesome programs like this.
-There are more lurking out there somewhere in ST Land.
-Let me know in the comments below what programs you've found...
+I love finding awesome programs like this, and it's one of the reasons the ST never fails to impress.
+I'd bet there are more lurking out there in ST Land.
+Let me know in the comments what programs you find :-)

 Monday, July 03, 2017